Access to Museum Resources

 In addition to the fellowship competition, each year the United States Holocaust Memorial Council’s Academic Committee invites two distinguished scholars in the field of Holocaust studies to take up residency at the Mandel Center as the J. B. and Maurice C. Shapiro Senior Scholar-in-Residence and the Ina Levine Invitational Scholar.

-The Mandel Center awards fellowships-in-residence to candidates working on their dissertations (ABD), postdoctoral researchers, and senior scholars.
+The Mandel Center awards fellowships-in-residence to candidates working on their dissertations (ABD), postdoctoral researchers within five years of receiving their Ph.D., and scholars more than five years beyond the receipt of their Ph.D.
 Because a principle focus of the program is to ensure the development of a new generation of Holocaust scholars, we especially encourage scholars early in their careers to apply.
 Applicants must be affiliated with an academic and/or research institution when applying for a fellowship.
 We will also consider immediate post-docs and faculty between appointments.

 The Mandel Center is able to provide visa assistance to fellows and their dependents, if necessary.
 Fellows are responsible for securing their own housing accommodations and health insurance.
 We do not provide support allowances for accompanying family members.